KinesteX/KinesteX-SDK-Flutter/README.md

 ### What is KinesteX?

-KinesteX provides digital health apps with plug-and-play and custom AI motion analysis for next-gen experiences in health, safety, and fitness movement training.
+KinesteX provides plug-and-play and custom AI motion analysis SDK for next-gen experiences in health, safety, and fitness movement training.

 ### Key Features